Engineering Cloud Computing

 We will also look at the challenges involved in the efficient operation of large-scale cloud platforms with hundreds of thousands of servers.
 The course will cover a wide gamut of data center optimization techniques such as hardware virtualization, distributed resource management, and software-defined datacenters.

-This course will expose students to popular cloud platforms such as Amazon EC2, Google Cloud Platform, Microsoft Azure, etc., and introduce students to new developments such as serverless computing and edge-clouds.
+This course will expose students to popular cloud platforms such as Amazon EC2, Google Cloud Platform, Microsoft Azure, etc., and introduce students to new developments such as serverless computing, edge-clouds, and sustainable computing.

 Prerequisites